foliagecanine/tritium-os/README.md

 ## Introduction
 TritiumOS is an open-source operating system, successor to an unpublished, expiremental test OS named Rogue2OS

+This branch is the Development branch of TritiumOS.
+For the main branch, select "master" from the list of branches.
+This branch has effectively rebuilt TritiumOS from the ground up by combining original TritiumOS code with new code.
+Several improvements have been made in this branch.
+However, several features (i.e disk IO, file systems) have been removed.
+These features will eventually come back.

 ## How do you build this?
 Before you start I will warn you: this will take a LOT of space (~4-5GB)